MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 1. On the **Setup & Configuration** tab, select **Analytics and AI**.

-1. To enable benchmarking for Network analytics, go to **Network Analytics** and use the toggle to turn the **Engagement Benchmarking** option on.
+1. To enable benchmarking for Network analytics, go to **Network Analytics** and use the toggle to turn on the **Engagement Benchmarking** option.
     When this toggle is enabled, you can see how your engagement compares to other networks that use Engage.
 Your network data may be included in our benchmarking calculations with data from other similar-sized organizations for the purpose of comparison only.

     >[!NOTE]
     > If less than 50% of the network’s users are licensed for *Viva Suite* or *Employee Communications and Communities* the Network Analytics dashboard will be unavailable.

-1. To enable benchmarking for Audience analytics, go to **Audience Analytics** and use the toggle to turn the **Engagement Benchmarking** option on.
+1. To enable benchmarking for Audience analytics, go to **Audience Analytics** and use the toggle to turn on the Engagement Benchmarking option.
     When this toggle is enabled, you can see how your engagement compares to other leaders that use Engage in the same organization.
 Your audiences’ data may be included in our benchmarking calculations for the purpose of comparison only.

 ### Optimize engagement in your network